Of The Finish

 plastic bag to put in between the strings and the body and neck

-of the bass to keep alcohol and small cloth fibers from the bass.
+of the bass to keep alcohol and small cloth fibers from the instrument.

 Next, I detune the string I want to clean, so I can get the whole